wongzy/wongzy.github.io/source/_posts/deep-understanding-of-Android-ActivityManagerService.md

 * FLAG_ACTIVITY_CLEAR_TOP: when launch a Activity which was not in the peek of stack, remove Activity which above it.For example, there are A, B, C, D in the task, when want to start B, it should remove C, D from the task, but not create a new B.

+#### the analysis of startActivityMayWait of ActivityStack

+the target of startActivityMayWait is to start com.dfp.test.TestActivity, if system do not started this Activity before, the result of this example is:

+* because set FLAG_ACTIVITY_NEW_TASK flag in am, so except build a new Activity, it will also build a TaskRecord.

+* also need start a new application to load and run com.dfp.test.TestActivity's instance.

+* if TestActivity is not Home, it need to stop Activity which is displaying.

+startActivityMayWait can be mainly divide into three stage.

+the first stage include those parts:

+* search ActivityInfo which responding this Intent

+* transact the situation that FLAG_CANT_SAVE_STATE exist, not system do not support this situation

+* otherwise, acquire invoker's pid and uid, because in this example caller is null, so obtained pid and uid are owned by process which am in.

+the second stage is sample, it mainly about startActivityLocked function, this function is very complicated, we will introduce it in next session.

+the third stage's job is do some transact after value returned, but why it need wait even the result is IActivityManager.START_SUCCESS?
+Because target Activity need to run in a new application process, it must wait until that application process started normally and transact related request.Attention! only if am set -W option, it can be into wait status.